Stories From World War Two - Part One; From Cordwainer in Scotland to soldier in France.

 In the British Army, a Division comprises two or more Brigades and typically can have as many as forty-thousand troops.
 The 51st was not as big as that, but it did have more than ten thousand troops.

-Many of the 51st were sent to the Metz area of northern France and positioned along France’s border with Luxenbourg and Germany to firm up the Maginot Line.
-That being a series of concrete fortification and other obstacles built by France in the 1930’s to hinder a German invasion of France.
+The 51st were spread out across the north of France.
+Dad found himself in the Metz area, where they were positioned along France’s border with Luxenbourg and Germany to firm up the Maginot Line.
+(A series of concrete fortification and other obstacles built by France in the 1930’s to hinder a German invasion of France).

 After the war my dad used to say, with a touch of cynicism;